scharm-to-charm/cutflow/README.md

 ### what this isn't for

  This isn't a framework.
 It's not supposed to be used to fill histograms, create ntuples, optimize selections, lookup cross sections, or set limits.
 It's not supposed to have any dependencies that SUSYTools doesn't have.

+### simple instructions

+If you have SUSYTools installed and `ROOTCOREDIR` is set, you should be able to type

+    make

+which will produce an executable called `cutflow`.
+Running

+    ./cutflow root_file1.root root_file2.root ...

+will run the cutflow over these root files and print a summary.

+The executable expects several extra files in the run directory:

+ - `grl.xml`: good runs list (only used with data)
+ - `cdi.root`: b-tagging calibration file.
+For JetFitterCharm it should be `2013-Winter-rel17.2.1.4_MC12-83.root`